Allison Tolman: Career

-She starred in the ABC drama series Emergence, which premiered on September 24, 2019, and was cancelled after one season on May 21, 2020, despite getting "pretty solid" ratings according to Tolman on Twitter.
+She starred in the ABC drama series Emergence, which premiered on September 24, 2019, and was cancelled after one season on May 21, 2020.
 She also guest starred in NBC's Good Girls.

 In 2021, she starred as Alma Filcott in the second season of the drama series Why Women Kill, and played Natalie Green in The Facts of Life portion of the third edition of Live in Front of a Studio Audience.

+In the fall of 2024, Tolman joined the NBC sitcom St. Denis Medical as a leading actress, portraying the character Alex in a main role.

+Personal life

+In 2022, when Tolman spent months helping her mother care for her ill father, she watched sitcoms with her mother to cheer her up.
+Afterward, Tolman commented that getting the St. Denis Medical role “just seemed like kismet”.